 Enough about what temporal parts are supposed to be.
 Why believe in them at all?
 It's not clear whether ordinary thinking involves any commitment for or against temporal parts: some believe that it is neutral, while others believe that the default assumption is that things don't have temporal parts.
 Regardless of what ordinary thinking tells us, advocates of temporal parts argue that their view offers the best solutions to a number of metaphysical problems.
 Endurance theorists respond by offering solutions of their own, criticising the temporal-parts solutions, or both.

-One metaphysical problem concerns how change is possible (this has recently become known as the ‘problem of temporary intrinsics’).
+One metaphysical problem concerns how change is possible (this has recently become known as the ‘problem of temporary intrinsics’ or sometimes the ‘problem of change’).
 The banana in the fruitbowl was unripe a few days ago, and today it is overripe.
 Surely nothing can be both unripe and overripe?
 Of course, it's the fact that the banana is unripe and overripe at different times which saves it from metaphysical peril: we all know that.
 But it would be nice to understand why this fact is crucial: what is it about the passage of time which makes it possible for one and the same object to have apparently incompatible properties?

 If the banana has temporal parts, this explains how it can change: an earlier temporal part of the banana is unripe, while a later temporal part of the banana is overripe.
 More grandly: an earlier temporal part has the property being-unripe, while a later temporal part has the property being-ripe.
 There's no mystery here, any more than there is mystery in your being both hot and cold by having a hot head and cold feet: we're all familiar with the fact that different parts of the same object can have different properties.